 6. Choose a WordPress template.

 Do a Google search for WordPress templates.
 There are free and paid ones available.

-Living Richly on a Budget uses a paid template by Magazine Premium.
-But this developer also has a free edition.
+I recommend paid templates as they are updated regularly for bugs.
 Paid templates are designed better and have more features for businesses.

 7. Install WordPress template.

 b.
 Go to Dashboard > Appearance > Manage Themes.
 Click on install themes.